Morisset/SIGNALS_lectures/What2install.md

 - **Python libraries**: You will need to have the ***numpy, pandas, scipy, matplotlib, h5py,  astropy, atpy, and pymysql*** libraries installed.
 Most of them are pre-installed for any decent python distribution, but check it before starting the lecture.
 You will also need PyNeb and pyCloudy.
 They can be installed from pip:
    - `pip install pyneb`
    - `pip install pyCloudy`
 - **The notebooks of the lectures**.
 They will be available from the following repository: https://github.com/Morisset/SIGNALS_lectures.
 The notebooks are still not on the repository, I will upload them a few hours before the first lecture.

+## Before starting the lecture, on your machine or the Canfar server:

+- open a terminal, download the lecture by `git clone https://github.com/Morisset/SIGNALS_lectures.git`
-I will also certainly update the notebooks during the lecture, so the best is to clone the repository (`git clone https://github.com/Morisset/SIGNALS_lectures.git`) and to **COPY** the notebook I'm working with, when starting each session, in another place to avoid my updates to delete any of your experiments.
+- As I will certainly update the notebooks during the lecture (correcting mistake, making disgretions), the best is to **COPY** the notebooks I'm working with in another place to avoid my updates to delete any of your experiments: `cp -r SIGNALS_lectures/Notebooks/ Notebooks`
+- **ALWAYS** open the Notebooks to play with from this Notebooks directory, **NOT** from the SIGNALS_lectures/Notebooks/.
+- From time to time, I will ask you to update the Notebooks by: `cd SIGNALS_lectures; git pull`.
+This will not change your own Notebooks, so you can still have your own version of them.